BrianBNguyen/Image-Gallery/README.md

     3. secure uploading and stored images
     4. one / bulk / enormous amount of images

- 2. DELETE image(s)
-    1. one / bulk / selected / all images
-    2. Prevent a user deleting images from another user (access control)
-    3. secure deletion of images

 # URL
 Hosted Link: https://shopifybackendchallenge.000webhostapp.com/